Back

 If you do switch from an interest only mortgage to a repayment mortgage, you normally can’t switch back to interest only again in the future.

-5. Part and part mortgages are a third option
+5. Part and part mortgages

 Your property could be repossessed if you don't keep up your mortgage repayments.